 The New Boston porphyry-skarn mineral system comes to surface.
 Mineralized sheeted quartz veins in both quartz monzonite plugs and dykes and in country rock Paleozoic limestone over a strike length of approximately 4 kilometres.

 Artisanal mining at the turn of the century focused on high grade W-Mo-Cu-Ag skarns at the west end of the system at the Blue Ribbon Mine.
-Deep copper-moly’ porphyry mineralization was the exploration focus of major mining companies in the 1960’s and 1970’s in the central and eastern part of the system, named New Boston, followed by drilling for shallow, skarn-related tungsten mineralization at the Jeep Mine in the center of the system.
+Copper-moly porphyry-style stockwork mineralization in the central part of the system at Jeep Mine was the focus of exploration starting in the late 1960’s and extending to 1981, followed by drilling for shallow, skarn-related tungsten mineralization on the western flank of Jeep Mine in the mid-1980’s.

 In summary, expert porphyry exploration teams within the mineral divisions of big oil companies active in the mineral sector during that era discovered and outlined a large and fully zoned porphyry – skarn system at surface at New Boston.
 However, that work came to a full-stop in 1981 at New Boston, and across much of North America for that matter.
 The center of the mineral system at New Boston was inferred but never discovered.
 Further, the work did not include systematic geochemistry from either surface samples or drill core to define the copper-moly-silver signature of the large-footprint system.

 Plan Going Forward in 2023